 The most significant Grand Theft Auto 6 rumor came from YouTube channel The Know.
 It stated that an inside source told it that GTA 6 is coming 2021-2022 and is being developed under the code name Project Americas.

-With no comment from Rockstar, these rumors remain nothing more than, well, rumors.
+With no comment from Rockstar, these rumors remain nothing more than, well, rumors - it's also very unlikely at this point that we'll see GTA 6 in 2022.
 But they do pose an interesting proposition that would seize upon the particular fondness many fans of the series have for Vice City.

-GTA 6 is definitely coming and there are ideas
+GTA 6 is coming and there are ideas

 What we do know about GTA 6 is that ideas are being thrown around for development, even if it’s just in the early stages.
 Rockstar President Leslie Benzies teased the game in an interview back in 2013 with Develop magazine.

 “We don’t know what GTA 6 will be, but we’ve got some ideas,” said Benzies in the interview.